ZanderIntership/All_PyProjects_For_Scientific_Computing_WIth_Python/String Manipulation With Caerser Cipher.md

-Expense Tracker (Python)
+💰 Expense Tracker (Python)

-This is a simple command-line based Expense Tracker written in Python.
+A simple command-line Expense Tracker built with Python 🐍.
-It allows users to add, view, and filter expenses, as well as calculate the total amount spent.
+Easily track, view, and filter your daily expenses!

-Features
+✨ Features

-Add Expense: Enter an amount and category to record a new expense.
+➕ Add Expense – Record an expense with amount & category.

-List Expenses: View all expenses that have been added.
+📋 List Expenses – View all your recorded expenses.

-Total Expenses: Calculate and display the total sum of all expenses.
+💵 Total Expenses – See how much you’ve spent in total.

-Filter by Category: View expenses belonging to a specific category.
+🏷️ Filter by Category – View expenses grouped by category.

-Exit Option: Safely exit the program.
+🚪 Exit – Quit the program anytime.

-Code Overview
+🛠️ Code Overview

-The program is divided into several functions:

-add_expense(expenses, amount, category)
+add_expense(expenses, amount, category) ➕ Add a new expense.
-Adds a new expense (with amount and category) to the list.

-print_expenses(expenses)
-Prints all expenses in a formatted way.

-total_expenses(expenses)
-Calculates and returns the sum of all expenses.
+print_expenses(expenses) 📋 Display all expenses.

+total_expenses(expenses) 💵 Calculate total amount spent.

-filter_expenses_by_category(expenses, category)
+filter_expenses_by_category(expenses, category) 🏷️ Show expenses from a specific category.
-Filters expenses by category and returns a filtered list.

-main()
-Runs the interactive menu loop for the user to interact with the tracker.
+main() 🖥️ Runs the interactive menu loop.